 The cast at London's Trafalgar Studios features Jodie Prenger as 'Helen', Gemma Dobson as 'Jo', Durone Stokes as 'Jimmie', Stuart Thompson as 'Geoffrey', and Tom Varey as 'Peter', with music performed by David O'Brien, Alex Davis, and George Bird.
 Directed by Bijan Sheibani with movement by Aline David, designs by Hildegard Bechtler, lighting by Paul Anderson, music by Benjamin Kwasi Burrell, and sound by Ian Dickinson.

-A film version of A Taste of Honey was released in 1961 which featured Dora Bryan as 'Helen', Rita Tushingham as 'Jo', Robert Stephens as 'Peter', Murray Melvin as 'Geoffrey', and Paul Danquah as 'Jimmy', and was directed by Tony Robertson.
+The original stage production of A Taste of Honey was presented at the Theatre Royal Stratford East in 1958 featuring Avis Bunnage as 'Helen' and Frances Cuka as 'Jo'.
+A film version was released in 1961 which featured Dora Bryan as 'Helen', Rita Tushingham as 'Jo', Robert Stephens as 'Peter', Murray Melvin as 'Geoffrey', and Paul Danquah as 'Jimmy', and was directed by Tony Robertson.

-When this production opened on tour in autumn 2019, with the same cast as the Trafalgar Studios, Neil Norman in the Daily Express highlighted how "Bijan Sheibani's production captures the restlessness, the hopelessness and the indomitable spirit of Shelagh Delaney's characters as they stumble through a world of brutish men and subsistence sex with a raucous, scathing wit."
+When this production opened here at the Trafalgar Studios in London's West End in December 2019, Nick Curtis in the London Evening Standard wrote that it "stars a magnificently blowsy Jodie Prenger as combative single mother Helen," adding that "the play felt ponderous and dated when Bijan Sheibani's production first appeared in 2014, but now its revolutionary verve is more powerfully realised."
+When this production opened on tour in autumn 2019, with the same cast as London's Trafalgar Studios, Neil Norman in the Daily Express highlighted how "Bijan Sheibani's production captures the restlessness, the hopelessness and the indomitable spirit of Shelagh Delaney's characters as they stumble through a world of brutish men and subsistence sex with a raucous, scathing wit."
 Dominic Cavendish in the Daily Telegraph said that "some of the now-contentious lines about race have been prudently cut; Durone Stokes lends a measure of dignity and likeability to the oats-sowing sailor in question.
 Tom Varey is snarling, cocksure and wild as Helen's fickle, one-eyed suitor, while Stuart Thompson flutters pleasingly as Jo's artsy, lonely gay pal."
 Clive Davis in the Times thought that "Bijan Sheibani's touring production for the National Theatre fails to camouflage the flaws...
 In the end you can admire the clever individual effects, but they don't touch the heart."

 This production was originally seen at the National Theatre's Lyttelton Theatre - previewed from 10 February 2014, opened on 17 February 2014, closed on 11 May 2014 (in repertory) - when the cast featured Lesley Sharp as 'Helen', Kate O'Flynn as 'Jo', Dean Lennox Kelly as 'Peter', Eric Kofi Abrefa as 'Jimmie', Harry Hepple as 'Geoffrey', with music by Paul Englishby.
 Paul Taylor in the Independent wrote that, "as Bijan Sheibani's zestful new revival in the Lyttleton Theatre attests, Delaney's 1958 play still disarms and exhilarates through the irreverent vitality with which it tackles subjects that might have seemed ripe for doctrinaire agit-prop treatment."
 Patrick Marmion in the Daily Mail described how, "with language that rolls along like an oil slick on the Manchester Ship Canal, the acting in Bijan Sheibani's door-banging production is relentless...
 At 56 years old, the play is still as real and vital as Salford on Saturday night at closing time."
 Michael Billington in the Guardian said that was "a revival that exactly catches Delaney's mix of sharply observed reality and self-conscious theatricality."
 Charles Spencer in the Daily Telegraph wrote that "Bijan Sheibani's revival of the play, though a solid piece of stagecraft, isn't as enjoyable as the film, which benefited from its atmospheric locations."
 Henry Hitchings in the London Evening Standard explained that "Bijan Sheibani's production is in many ways a reverent one.
 As in Joan Littlewood's original staging, jazz punctuates the scenes.
 But there are some effortful, cartoonish moments.
 What's more, the impressively detailed set at times seems an encumbrance, making parts of what is essentially a very intimate piece feel remote."
 Dominic Maxwell in the Times highlighted that "Bijan Sheibani's zestful production... is social realism with a spring in its step and a still-staggeringly sharp eye for the strange hues of love, life and getting by."
 Sarah Hemming in the Financial Times thought that "Bijan Sheibani's revival is sympathetic but fitful and sometimes laboured.
 The text is baggy and long-winded in places, while the cast struggle at times with audibility and look a little lost on Hildegard Bechtler's imposing but limiting urban set...
 For all the lumps and bumps in the play, it still emerges as fresh and startlingly observant."
 Simon Edge in the Daily Express commented that "this disappointing production doesn't do justice to the play, as if it's set on proving establishment critics right when they complained that the 18-year-old bus inspector's daughter couldn't write...
 If director Bijan Sheibani can't be bothered to pay attention why should the rest of us bother?
 It's all very well having a burst of dancing between the scenes but the cheery animation strikes another incongruous note when it comes at the expense of characterisation."